 Belleair Bluffs is a decidedly white-collar city, with fully 88.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Belleair Bluffs is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Belleair Bluffs who work in sales jobs (14.71%), office and administrative support (13.86%), and healthcare (9.89%).

-Telecommuters are a relatively large percentage of the workforce: 11.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Belleair Bluffs telecommute to their jobs.
+Overall, about 11.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Belleair Bluffs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Belleair Bluffs is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Belleair Bluffs in 2022 was $58,043, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $232,172 for a family of four.
 However, Belleair Bluffs contains both very wealthy and poor people as well.